constellation-app/constellation/CoreAttributeEditorView/src/au/gov/asd/tac/constellation/views/attributeeditor/docs/attribute-editor.md

 Attribute Editor:

--   *Schema Attributes* - These are regular old attributes which CONSTELLATION has defined in a schema.
+-   *Schema Attributes* - These are regular old attributes which Constellation has defined in a schema.
 They have a black background by default.
 -   *Primary Key Attributes* - These are important attributes that define a graph element.
 The set of primary key attribute values are unique to each graph element.
 They have a red background by default.
--   *Custom Attributes* - These are attributes which are not defined in a CONSTELLATION schema.
+-   *Custom Attributes* - These are attributes which are not defined in a Constellation schema.
 They have a blue background by default.
 -   *Hidden Attributes* - These are attributes which have been hidden.
     You can hide an attribute by right-clicking on it and selecting "Hide Attribute".
 They have a grey background by default.